ricardo-fonseca/zpic/python/README.md

 ## Getting Started

-Once you compiled the code, the best way to start using the code is to open the [ZPIC](notebooks/basic/ZPIC.ipynb) notebook (in the `notebooks/basic` folder) in a Jupyter session.
+Once you compiled the code, the best way to start using the code is to open the [ZPIC](notebooks/tutorial/ZPIC.ipynb) notebook (in the `notebooks/tutorial` folder) in a Jupyter session.
 This notebook covers the basic steps for running ZPIC simulations in a notebook environment.

 ## Examples

 This module includes a set of Jupyter notebooks exemplifying the use of ZPIC in multiple situations.
 These are found in the `notebooks` directory, and are organized as follows:

 * `basic` - Notebooks introducing code usage and functionalities
-* `classes` - Examples of ZPIC notebooks that can be used in a classrom to showcase some of the most fundamental plasma physics phenomena.
+* `tutorial` - Examples of ZPIC notebooks that can be used in a classrom to showcase some of the most fundamental plasma physics phenomena.
 * `papers` - Notebooks reproducing and extend the work done in seminal plasma physics papers

 Check the [notebooks](notebooks) directory for more details.